andrewliao11/Deep-Reinforcement-Learning-Survey/README.md

 This paper list is a bit different from others.
 I'll put some opinion and summary on it.
 However, to understand the whole paper, you still have to read it by yourself!
 Surely, any pull request or discussion are welcomed!

+## Before Jump into Deep Reinforcement Learning
+If you're a newbie in deep reinforcement learning, I suggest you to read the blog post and open course first.

 ## Outline
 - [Reinforcement Learning Papers](https://github.com/andrewliao11/Deep-Reinforcement-Learning-Survey/tree/master#reinforcement-learning-papers)
 - [Open Source](https://github.com/andrewliao11/Deep-Reinforcement-Learning-Survey/tree/master#open-source)